gcallah/BookReviews/biggar.md

 "European culture."
 But, as Biggar notes, you can't solve a problem unless you diagnose it correctly, and "Fanon's view of the colonial problem... owe[s] more to blind hatred than to a disciplined observation of historical data and diagnosis of the problem."
-16

 Another incident of postcolonialism gone mad that Biggar describes involves the claim that hundreds of American Indian students at residential schools in Canada were killed and dumped in unmarked graves.
-Despite the fact that "Not a single set of remains of a murdered Indian child in an unmarked grave had been found in Kamloops or elsewhere in Canada.
-Indeed, not a single attempt to disinter an alleged grave has been made," this story continues to circulate as though it were fact.
+And this story continues to circulate as though it were true, despite the fact that: "Not a single set of remains of a murdered Indian child in an unmarked grave had been found in Kamloops or elsewhere in Canada.
+Indeed, not a single attempt to disinter an alleged grave has been made,"

-The whole field of "postcolonial studies," as Biggar sees it, only wears the skin of a scholarly enterprise, as its practitioners are not competent in either philosophy or ethics or history, and so simply treat the evil of colonialism as "axiomatic" and "slavishly" repeat the work of a founder of the field, Edward Said, as "Holy Scripture."
+The whole field of "postcolonial studies," as Biggar sees it, only wears the skin of a scholarly enterprise, as its practitioners are not competent in philosophy or ethics or history, and so simply treat the evil of colonialism as "axiomatic" and "slavishly" repeat the work of a founder of the field, Edward Said, as "Holy Scripture."